 Pain and suffering did not suddenly lift and I did not gain some mystical enlightenment.
 The shift for me was realising that the power to shape my reality chiefly rested in my grasp.
 I needed to become aware of what was driving my path, then I could dictate my own path.
-Emotions, thought, spirituality, habits, wisdom and knowledge all things I could take control of and self direct; the first step in each of these, awareness.
+Emotions thought spirituality, habits, wisdom and knowledge are all things I could take control of and self-direct; the first step in each of these, awareness.

 I now make awareness a priority in all things I do and I seek every opportunity to gain more of it.
 This list is not exhaustive, but it contains the activities I’ve found to be the most effective at cultivating awareness in my daily life.

-The main thing I learned through my many false starts on the journey of meditating is patience.; expectations of what it should be and how quickly is must be that thing are your enemy.
-Simply be curios and patient and before you know it, meditation will permeate all aspects of your life, bringing with it peace and awareness on a plane you’ve rarely experienced before.
+The main thing I learned through my many false starts on the journey of meditating is patience.; expectations of what it should be and how quickly it must be that thing is your enemy.
+Simply be curious and patient and before you know it, meditation will permeate all aspects of your life, bringing with it peace and awareness on a plane you’ve rarely experienced before.
 I’ve used many apps for meditation and the one that has helped me stay consistent and gentle is Headspace.
-Its packed with courses and helpful tips on how to meditate and sleep and most recently group meditations.
+It's packed with courses and helpful tips on how to meditate and sleep and most recently group meditations.